immense/immybot-documentation/src/connectwise-control-integration-setup.md

 update SessionEvents set EventAttributes = 1 where EventType = 44;
 update SessionConnectionEvents set EventAttributes = 1 where EventType = 70;
 ```
 You will need to commit the changes in DB Browser.
+You can doi this under File->Save
-It will prompt you to commit the changes, click yes.
+If you forget to tdo this it will prompt you to commit the changes, when you exit, click yes.

 The reason this works is because the UI doesn't fetch soft-deleted items, so things become much snappier.